-- map_name A string specifying a map to be downloaded from the Escher web server, or loaded from the cache. - map_json A JSON string, or a file path to a JSON file, or a URL specifying a JSON file to be downloaded. - model A Cobra model. - model_name A string specifying a model to be downloaded from the Escher web server, or loaded from the cache. - model_json A JSON string, or a file path to a JSON file, or a URL specifying a JSON file to be downloaded. - embedded_css The CSS (as a string) to be embedded with the Escher SVG. - reaction_data A dictionary with keys that correspond to reaction ids and values that will be mapped to reaction arrows and labels. - metabolite_data A dictionary with keys that correspond to metabolite ids and values that will be mapped to metabolite nodes and labels. - gene_data A dictionary with keys that correspond to gene ids and values that will be mapped to corresponding reactions. - local_host A hostname that will be used for any local files in dev mode. - id Specify an id to make the javascript data definitions unique.
+- map_name A string specifying a map to be downloaded from the Escher web server, or loaded from the cache. - map_json A JSON string, or a file path to a JSON file, or a URL specifying a JSON file to be downloaded. - model A Cobra model. - model_name A string specifying a model to be downloaded from the Escher web server, or loaded from the cache. - model_json A JSON string, or a file path to a JSON file, or a URL specifying a JSON file to be downloaded. - embedded_css The CSS (as a string) to be embedded with the Escher SVG. - reaction_data A dictionary with keys that correspond to reaction ids and values that will be mapped to reaction arrows and labels. - metabolite_data A dictionary with keys that correspond to metabolite ids and values that will be mapped to metabolite nodes and labels. - gene_data A dictionary with keys that correspond to gene ids and values that will be mapped to corresponding reactions. - local_host A hostname that will be used for any local files.
+This is generally used for using the notebook offline and for testing in the IPython Notebook with modified Escher code.
+An example value for local_host is 'http://localhost:7778/'. - id Specify an id to make the javascript data definitions unique.
 A random id is chosen by default. - safe If True, then loading files from the filesytem is not allowed.
-This is to ensure the safety of using Builder with a web server.
+This is to ensure the safety of using Builder within a web server.